nameis-DarkRaven/startup/README.md

 - JS is dynamacally typed, meaning that if you are doing concatenation with strings and decide to add a number, it will turn that int into a string and concatenate it.
 - const: variable is always pointing to its assigned object; arrays can be manipulated, but if the var is a string, that string cannot change
 - some syntax: words.forEach(word) => console.log(word); words is an array; this is a lambda function
+- useState can be used for reactive components, such as buttons or images that change
+- useEffect can be used for interval or lifecycle related components, such as numbers that increase over time

+### Deliveralbe
+Changes from this deliverable:
+- [x] UseState: "Click me" button (the duck evolution picture) now adds ducks to your duck count and gives off a +clicks animation when you click it.
+- [x] UseState: You can now buy upgrades that you have sufficient ducks for.
+These increase the ducks per click.
+- [x] UseState: You can now buy duckielutions that you have suffient ducks for.
+You can buy infinitely many of each of these.
+- [x] UseEffect: Owned duckielutions increase your passively earned ducks per second.
+- [x] Javascript: allows upgrades and duckielutions tab to open and close.
+- [x] Javascript: populates attributions based on list of attributions.
+- [x] Javascript: using useState, populates the correct image for the duck evolution picture depending on which duckielution you have achieved.
+- [x] Login: can enter credentials to access duck clicker.